hriztam/rustcast/README.md

       the app.
 Simply type `randomvar` and it will generate the num for you
 - [x] Image icons next to the text 13/12/2025
 - [x] Scrollable options 12/12/2025
+- [x] Customisable themes (13/12/2025)
+  - [x] Configurable colours

+### Not Planned:

+- [ ] Tray Icon for quitting the app.
+One may ask why?
+Well, because I CAN'T GET IT TO WORK..
+I've SPENT TOO LONG ON THIS

 ## Motivations: